arcxteam/gm-onchain/README.md

 **`Is there safe?` ![rating](https://img.shields.io/badge/yes_-★★★★★-brightgreen)**

 > [!IMPORTANT]
-> I am not responsible for any loss or damage caused by this automation interactive (bot).
-Use it at your own risk are farming network on mode **testnet or mainnet** tx/id.
-But I assured, that all of this is safe starting from the smart contract has been verified and this is only limited test network like to say hello i.e familiar `GM (good morning)` on-chain interactive.
+> I am not responsible for any loss or damage caused by this automation.
+Use it at your own risk, but I'm assured that it's safe since the smart contract has been verified and it's only limited to farming tx/id on testnet or mainnet.
+Let's start with a simple greeting, like **Good Morning**
 ## 🦾 Script Features
 - Fecthing call gwei/gas fees direct to API-RPC with implement EIP-1559 for low cost
 - Automated single call `gM` or `gMTo` every minutes/hours/daily